jedrichards/grunt-rsync/README.md

 ### Testing

 Basic tests are run on [Vows Async BDD](http://vowsjs.org/) via this package's Gruntfile.
-To test grunt-rsync install it with the devDependancies, ensure that Grunt and Vows are installed globally, and then invoke:
+To test grunt-rsync clone the repo and ensure that the devDependancies are present.
+Additionally ensure that Grunt and Vows are installed globally, and then invoke:

     $ npm test